admin@huanduytech.com +86-755-89998295

 • Stable Voltage: The discharge curve is very flat.
 Even at 10% remaining capacity, the voltage stays above 12V, ensuring sensitive electronics continue to function correctly.

-• Extreme Cycle Life: With daily charge and discharge, it can last over 10 years, vastly outperforming traditional batteries.
+• Extreme Cycle Life: With daily charge and discharge, it can last over 10 years, vastly outperforming batteries.

 System Setup Recommendations